NathanFarmer/NathanFarmer/README.md

 I'm interested in automating human decision making through machine learning.
 I see MLOps as the prevailing bottleneck to that end, and therefore spend most of my time thinking about ways to serve, monitor, and control model data.

-🔭 I’m currently working on [Great Expectations](https://github.com/great-expectations/great_expectations)
+🚀 I’m currently working on [GX Cloud](https://greatexpectations.io/cloud) at [Great Expectations](https://github.com/great-expectations/great_expectations)

+🌱 Recently, I was involved in open sourcing [jsonforms-antd-renderers](https://github.com/great-expectations/jsonforms-antd-renderers)

 📫 You can find me on [LinkedIn](https://www.linkedin.com/in/jnathanfarmer/)